koskenni/twol/docs/morphophon.rst

 The program, in principle, constructs the morphophonemes just by listing the alternating phonemes as a sequence in curly braces.
 In real scale paradigms, this would result in many more morphophonemes than what is necessary.
 On the other hand, the program could treat the alternations just as sets, which would result in a small set of morphophonemes.
 Unfortunately, in real cases, some of these small sets would simplify too much.
 E.g. ``kalsium<>`` - ``kalsium<i>n`` - ``kalsium<e>ja`` represents the same kind of alternation between ``i``, ``e`` and ``Ø`` as ``mäki`` but in a clearly different configuration.

-Thus, the construction is made according to a user given set of *principal forms* (or principal parts) i.e. a ordered subset of inflected forms.
+Thus, the construction is made according to a user given set of :term:`principal forms` (or principal parts) i.e. a ordered subset of inflected forms.
 In traditional grammars, the principal forms, are understood the forms out of which one can mechanically produce all other inflected forms.

 The morphophonemes in affixes coud be constructed mechanically, but we meet similar problems there.
 In order to keep the method simple, the script reads in an additional CSV file which explicitly gives the principal forms and the morphophonemic representations of the affixes.
 For our demo example::

-  "",+
-  "INE",+
-  "ESS",+
-  "PL INE",+
-  ,
+  "",     +
+  INE,    +
+  ESS,    +
+  PL.INE, +
-  INE,s s {aä}
+  INE,    s s {aä}
-  ESS,n {aä}
+  ESS,    n {aä}
-  PL,i
+  PL,     i

 The file lists the principal forms in lines where the second field is ``+``.
 Note that the principal forms may consist of zero, one or more affix morphemes (i.e. their names).
 The remaining lines have the affix name in the first field and its morphophonemic representation in the second field.
 Note that each morpheme (name) has an affix of its own.
 One may establish distinct names for grammatically identical but phonemically distinct affixes.
 (In Finnish, e.g. some plural genitive endings are so different that one may treat them as different morphemes having slighty different names.)